 Jason Isaacs (The OA, the Harry Potter series) is another new cast member, and based on his role, Mr. Groff's leave won't be the only thing he'll be dealing with in the new season.
 Isaacs is joining as Peter Groff, Michael's "more successful" brother, so it sounds like he's in for a classic sibling rivalry to make him feel absolutely great about currently being a failure in his work and home life.

 Sex Education isn't just about the Milburns, though.
-It seems as though all of Moordale Secondary is going to have to deal with (and probably clash with) their new head mistress, Mrs. Holly Haddon, played by Jemima Kirke.
-Based on the teaser that Netflix dropped in summer 2021, it's likely that she's going to try to whip the school into shape, much to the dismay of the students.
+It seems as though all of Moordale Secondary is going to have to deal with (and probably clash with) their new headmistress, Mrs. Holly Haddon, played by Jemima Kirke.
+Based on the trailers that Netflix has dropped, it's likely that she's going to try to whip the school into shape, much to the dismay of the students.
 Based on early photos released of the new season, uniforms seem to be one of her new policies—and probably the first of many.